 I became interested in physiology and medicine in undergraduate school, which led me to the neuroscience degree.
 I became interested in teaching over a more research-oriented position while working as the psychology teaching assistant coordinator at Virginia Tech.

 With my courses, I like to bring in actual research examples into the classroom so students can either read from the source or experience it firsthand.
-In the neuroscience courses, students read topical articles from the field and discuss them in class.
-In the advanced courses, each student will lead a day of discussion.
+In the neuroscience and health courses, students read topical articles from the field and discuss them in class.
 I also bring in various processing, construction and language tasks so students can view how everyone processes information differently.

 Research and Curricula